Office/Department: Social Work

 Box #: 23

 Rebecca Hoffman is an Assistant Professor of Social Work at Bemidji State University.
 She holds a Bachelor of Arts in Political Science from Bemidji State University and a Master of Science in Social Welfare from University of Wisconsin—Madison.
 Prior to coming to Bemidji State University Ms. Hoffman worked as a social work practitioner for nearly two decades.
-Her career centered on developing successful partnerships to create macro-level community development.
+Her career centered on developing successful partnerships to create macro-level community and social policy development.

 During her tenure as Executive Director of Ours to Serve House of Hospitality she led a successful campaign to develop Village of Hope, a homeless shelter for families with children in Bemidji, MN.
 As the Community Services Program Director at Evergreen Youth & Family Services Ms. Hoffman spearheaded a successful partnership with a local developer to create a transitional housing center with on-site services for youth experiencing homelessness in rural northern Minnesota.